ErpNetDocs/info/information/why-we-explain-erp.md

 These words are easy to say — and difficult to verify.

-At ERP.net, we deliberately choose a different approach.
+At @@name, we deliberately choose a different approach.
 We explain how the system works, what it enforces, and why that matters.

 ---